(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 Overview of Assignments

-Assigned readings, lectures, and discussions in seminar sessions are aimed at helping participants to develop a conceptual vocabulary and analytical frameworks that should be useful in producing their own research papers—either by applying, adapting, amending or critiquing what is covered in these sessions.
+Assigned readings, lectures, and discussions in seminar sessions are aimed at developing a conceptual vocabulary and analytical frameworks that will be relevant to seminar participants in producing their own research papers—either by applying, adapting, amending or critiquing what is covered in these sessions.

 In terms of the assignments in this seminar, all of them are geared toward the production of participants’ research papers, as part of a step-by-step process of mentoring and review.